Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 A registry keeps track of public VC data and manages the VC lifecycle.
 The interface provides functionality for the following roles of users:

-- *credential issuers* can register and revoke credentials;
+- *credential issuers* can register and revoke credentials, manage revocation keys;
 - *credential holders* can revoke holder-revocable credentials by signing a revocation message;
 - *verifiers* can query credential status and data that are used to check a verifiable presentation requested from a holder;
 - *revocation authorities* can revoke credentials by signing a revocation message.